Menu

 IMPORTANT CME CREDIT NOTICE

 CME Certificates will be issued digitally after Speaker Evaluations and Overall Surveys are completed.
 Surveys are accessible after logging in with the email address you submitted during registration.
 Surveys will be available online starting the day of the symposium.
-You must complete the process by August 7, 2023 in order to receive your certificate.
+You must complete the process by July 21, 2025 in order to receive your certificate.
 Certificates will be available online until December 31st and are printable directly from the website.

 ACCREDITATION